 Wexford is a small town in southeast Ireland at the mouth of the River Slaney.
-Founded by the Vikings around 800 AD, it is steeped in ancient heritage and rich with history.
+Founded by the Vikings around 800 AD, the town is steeped in ancient heritage and rich with history.
 Known mostly for its claustrophobic web of medieval streets, shopping on Main Street, and the world-famous, annual Wexford Opera Festival held each October.
 Wexford captivates visitors with its mix of old-time pubs, historic monuments, repurposed buildings and modern conveniences.

 Getting to Wexford

 From Dublin, the drive to Wexford takes about 1 hr 45 min along the M11 and onto the N11.
 If you are coming from Waterford, the drive is shorter.
 This drive will take about 1 hour.
 From Waterford, take the N25 north to New Ross, and then continue on the N25 east to Wexford.
 This is the route we took, not in a hurry, but enjoying the dramatic landscapes and breath-taking views along the way.

 If time permits, stop for a while in New Ross, along the southwest shore of Wexford County.
 Only 20 KM north east of Waterford, New Ross sits on the River Barrow, near the border of County Kilkenny.
 This port town pre-dates the Middle Ages with a monastery established by St. Abban of Magheranoidhe in the 6th century.